Contents

 - Laminating them makes a fun keepsake for future storytimes.

-4. Discover the History Behind Bonfire Night
+4. Discover the history behind Bonfire Night

 Bonfire Night has a fascinating history connected to the Gunpowder Plot of 1605.
 Reading about this event helps children see history come alive.
+History books for children make the past feel real and engaging.

 - Find age-appropriate books about Guy Fawkes and the Gunpowder Plot.